 How to Perform:

-1. Lie on your back with one or both legs extended up against a wall.
+- Lie on your back with one or both legs extended up against a wall.
 Make sure to get as close as you can to the wall so that your legs can go straight up the side of it.

-2. Feel the stretch in your hamstring and hold for 30 seconds to 2 minutes.
+- Feel the stretch in your hamstring and hold for 30 seconds to 2 minutes.
 You can put both feet on the wall, or do one at a time.

 3. 90/90 Hip Mobility

 Addressing hip mobility is crucial in tackling the root causes of lower back pain.
 The 90/90 hip exercise is designed to do just that.
 The 90/90 hip stretch is a powerful exercise that targets hip mobility, sometimes a major component in alleviating lower back pain.
-As we spend prolonged periods sitting or engaging in activities that tighten the hip flexors, the muscles around the hips become stiff and restricted, leading to increased stress on the lower back.
+As we spend prolonged periods sitting or engaging in activities that tighten the hip flexors, the muscles around the hips become stiff and restricted, increasing stress on the lower back.
 By loosening the hips through stretching, such as the 90/90 hip exercise, we can counteract this tightness and restore proper alignment in the pelvis.

 Hip flexor tightness from sitting is becoming more prevalent, and this stretch might be able to alleviate those tight hips: Tight Hip Flexors Can Lead to Pain in the Lumbar Spine.